 The Carl Fischer Building at 62 Cooper Square faces Cooper Square, a green plaza and promenade at the confluence of some of Manhattan’s most exciting neighborhoods - NoHo, the Bowery, East Village, Greenwich Village and Union Square.
 The property consists of three pre-war buildings - a 12-story loft and two four-story buildings next door.
 The loft holds a shared roof deck with dramatic skyline views, with a private penthouse with a hot tub taking up the roof of one of the smaller buildings.

-The Carl Fisher Building offers a 24-hour doorman/concierge, an on-site superintendent, resident storage, and access to the Life Time Fitness gym in the base of the building.
+The Carl Fisher Building offers a 24-hour doorman/concierge, an on-site superintendent, and resident storage.
+A Life Time Fitness gym is located in the base of the building.
 Some of the city’s liveliest dining and nightlife abounds on the surrounding blocks; the campus of Cooper Union, one of the country’s most prestigious art and architecture universities, sits next door and across the square; up the block, the Astor Place station of the 6 train puts both Downtown and Midtown within a ten-minute commute.

 For screen reader users all content above is visible so you may ignore the show more button below.